-We hope that you will enjoy contributing to developing an effective and practical PPI intervention, which may benefit surgical trials in the future.
+We hope you will enjoy contributing to developing an effective and practical PPI intervention, which aims to benefit surgical trials and patients in the future.
 (If you would like to play a bigger role in this project, please contact us to discuss opportunities.)